claresudbery/clare-wiki-ably/pages/think/events/workshops/workshop-types.md

 	- see [dedicated Action Learning page](/pages/think/events/workshops/Action-Learning).
 - Lots of consultancy examples
 	- (available to Clare only): Until I've processed them, just need to look in this folder and trawl through the presentations: OneDrive\TW-Stuff\Clients\Pitches
+- Leadership style
+	- based on Kylie Yearsley's workshop at AOTB21.
+[See below](#leadership-style).

 ## Specific types of workshop in more detail
 ### Value Stream Mapping